pragsmike/PromptCritical/README.md

 ## 📦 Current State (Post-Refactoring)

-The initial v0.1 work is complete, and the project has undergone a significant architectural refactoring.
-The codebase is now organized into a clean Polylith structure with clear, single-responsibility components.
+The project has undergone a significant architectural refactoring into a clean Polylith structure with clear, single-responsibility components.
+The `bootstrap` and `vary` commands are fully implemented according to this improved architecture.

-*   **`pcrit.command`**: Provides reusable, high-level workflow functions (e.g., `bootstrap!`) that can be called by any base.
+*   **`pcrit.command`**: Provides reusable, high-level workflow functions (`bootstrap!`, `vary!`).
+*   **`pcrit.experiment`**: Defines the central data structure representing an experiment's context.
 *   **`pcrit.expdir`**: Manages the physical filesystem layout of an experiment directory.
 *   **`pcrit.pdb`**: The robust, concurrent, and immutable prompt database.
-*   **`pcrit.pop`**: Handles core prompt domain logic, including ingestion, analysis, and population management.
+*   **`pcrit.pop`**: Handles core prompt domain logic, including population management.

-The `bootstrap` command is fully implemented according to this improved architecture.

 ---